RomaLetodiani/book-notes/The Dip/README.md

 ---

 #### Facing the Dip

 Hence the Dip of market acceptance.
 The marketers who get rewarded are the ones who don't quit.
 They hunker down through the Dip and galvanize, protect, insulate and perfect their product while others keep looking for yet another quick hit.

 Job seekers face the Dip because human resources departments support it.
 HR doesn't show up at your door and offer you a job.
-They set hurdles (like submitting a résumé or wearing a suit or flying to Cleveland) as a way of screening out the folks who aren't actually serious about a job.
+They set hurdles (like submitting a resume or wearing a suit or flying to Cleveland) as a way of screening out the folks who aren't actually serious about a job.

 It's easy to be seduced by the new money and the rush to the fresh.
 The problem is that this leads to both an addiction and a very short attention span.
 If it doesn't work today, the thinking goes, why should I wait around until tomorrow?
 The problem is that only a tiny portion of the audience is looking for the brand-new thing.
 Most people are waiting for the tested, the authenticated, and the proven.

-Very quietly, the Microsofts of the world hang in, going from version 1 to version 2, knowing that by version 3, the world will be a different (and better) place for them.
+Very quietly, the "Microsofts" of the world hang in, going from version 1 to version 2, knowing that by version 3, the world will be a different (and better) place for them.
 Microsoft failed twice with Windows, four times with Word, three times with Excel.
 The entire company is based on the idea of slogging through the Dip, relentlessly changing tactics but never quitting the big idea.

 <img src='/The Dip/Assets/yet.jpg'/>

 ---

 #### What Business Are You In?

-You should (must) have to quit the product or feature or design, and yes you need to do it regurarly, if you're going to grow and have the resources to invest in the right businesses.
+You should (must) have to quit the product or feature or design, and yes you need to do it regularly, if you're going to grow and have the resources to invest in the right businesses.
 But no, you mustn't quit a market or a strategy or a niche.

 Don't fall in love with a tactic and defend it forever.
 Instead, decide once and for all whether you're in a market or not.
 And if you are, get through that Dip.

 Persistence is key in the market's eyes.
 Don't be discouraged by setbacks – overcoming challenges demonstrates your commitment.
 The market seeks signals of credibility, strength, and reliability.
 Remember, most people prefer established and trusted options.

 ---